 THDA shall award up to 50 additional points to applications submitted from areas where the amount of THDA and HOME funding is below the state average.
-The formula for awarding these points is based on the percentage of 2002, 2003 and 2004 HOME dollars awarded in each county.
-These calculations are shown in HOME Program Not Proportionally
+The formula for awarding these points is based on the percentage of 2003, 2004 and 2054 HOME dollars awarded in each county.

-Served.
 For multi-county projects, this score is calculated proportionately according to the number of units in each county.